mwaylabs/generator-m-ionic/README.md

 ## Try the demo
-For a quick impression head over to https://github.com/mwaylabs/generator-m-demo and clone a sample project generated with the latest version of Generator-M.
+For a quick impression head over to https://github.com/mwaylabs/generator-m-demo and clone the sample project generated with the latest version of Generator-M.

 ## Questions?
 Talk to us!